nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 10. Add your app to the list of installed apps in settings.py file: *you_app_name*
 11. Migrate changes: in the terminal window type `python3 manage.py migrate`
 12. Run the server to test if the app is installed, in the terminal "The install worked successfully!
 Congratulations!"

+## Install Allauth

+1. Install the Python package with `pip3 install django-allauth`
+2. Verify that ‘django.contrib.sites’ is in the INSTALLED_APPS of the settings.py file.

 # Credits